frequently asked questions

 "Do you breed micro goldendoodles?"

 Micro goldendoodles are also known as "petite goldendoodles".
 They weigh less than 25lbs and are less than 14" at the withers from the ground.
 We currently do not breed petite goldendoodles.
-If we ever do decide to breed petite goldendoodles, we will have to do so slowly over several generations with structure, temperament, and health being our main focus.
-It would be difficult to go smaller while keeping a good balance of golden retriever and standard poodle temperament, since smaller poodles seem to be more energetic.
-However, if we ever produced or found a breeding quality mini goldendoodle that we felt would produce nice, sound petite goldendoodles, then we will go for it.
+If we ever do decide to breed petite goldendoodles, we will have to do so slowly over several generations with structure, temperament, and health being our main focus, in order to breed healthy dogs that are built to lasts while keeping a consistent size.
+It would be difficult to go smaller while keeping a good balance of golden retriever and standard poodle temperament, so we have to take our time.
+However, if we ever produced or found a breeding quality petite goldendoodle that we felt would produce nice, sound petite goldendoodles, then we will go for it.

 "Do you allow visitors?"